With Treatment

 Services provided:

-Bauer Family Resources Inc is an inpatient substance abuse rehabilitation center in Lafayette, Indiana that is located in the 47902 zip code.
-Bauer Family Resources Inc offers Recovery coaches, Case management and Self-help groups.
-It offers services to men and women.
+Bauer Family Resources Inc is an inpatient treatment facility in Lafayette, Indiana that is located in the 47902 zip code.
+Bauer Family Resources Inc offers Case management, Self-help groups and Domestic violence services.
+It offers services to women and men.

 Address: 330 Fountain Street, P.O.
 Box 1186, Lafayette, IN 47902 in Tippecanoe County